astrumai/DeepLearningWithTF2.0/README.md

 <h6 align="center">Made by Mukesh Mithrakumar • :milky_way: <a href="https://mukeshmithrakumar.com">https://mukeshmithrakumar.com</a></h6>

 This is the GitHub version of the Deep Learning with Tensorflow 2.0 by Mukesh Mithrakumar.
 Feel free to fork and watch for updates.
-The upcoming release dates are next to the Chapters.
+The upcoming publish dates are next to the Chapters.

-If you find this content useful, consider buying me a cup of coffee ☕️😉.
+Open Source runs on love, laughter and a whole lot of coffee.
+Consider buying me one if you find this content useful ☕️😉.

 <a href="https://www.buymeacoffee.com/mmukesh"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
 <a href="https://liberapay.com/mmukesh/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>